braican/taskkeeper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Head to that repo for specifics around that.
 Some relevant documentation is included below, however.

-Taskkeeper is hosted on [Netlify](https://www.netlify.com/) and can be accessed at [taskkeeper.braican.com](http://taskkeeper.braican.com).

 ## Getting started

 1. Clone this repo into a directory. `cd` into that directory.